-In the problem class two weeks ago, we worked with the AutoProof tool, a static verifier for Eiffel programs.
+In the problem class two weeks ago we worked with the AutoProof tool, a static verifier for Eiffel programs.
 Recall, as illustrated in Figure 1, that the tool performs this verification by translating Eiffel programs-and their contracts (i.e. their specifications)-into an intermediate verification language called Boogie.
 The Boogie verifier then performs a further translation into verification conditions; logical formulae which, if valid, imply the correctness of your original Eiffel program with respect to its contracts.
-An SMT solver is then used to try and automatically determine whether or not these formulae are valid, and hence, whether or not the original program is correct.
+An SMT solver is then used to try and automatically determine whether or not these formulae are valid, and hence whether or not the original program is correct.

-While hopefully you were able to verify a number of Eiffel classes, you may have hit some of the following problems: a lack of expressiveness in the specification language, a lack of concrete counterexamples in failing verification attempts, or a lack of guidance when a "correct" implementation cannot be verified because its specification is insufficient.
-In this problem class, we return to the issue of automatic program verification, but from a different angle; one that helps alleviate these concerns.
+While hopefully you were able to verify a number of Eiffel classes, you may have hit some problems, e.g. a lack of expressiveness in the specification language, or a lack of control over what was happening "under the hood".
+In this problem class, we return to the issue of automatic program verification, but from a different angle; one that helps alleviate such concerns.